molmsted98/GBHS-StaffChecker/README.md

 # GBHS-StaffChecker
-A tool used by GBHS App devs to update the staff listing.
+A GUI tool used to update staff listing on GBHS apps.